Free delivery from £39 (T&C’s apply)**

 How do I choose the perfect dog treat?

 Not every treat suits every dog.
-Age, dietary needs, and treating reason play a role in choosing a treat.
+Age, dietary needs, and treating reason play a role in making the best choice.
 Here’s a guide to help you choose:

 Factor